Bradysm/gitproj/readme.md

+# Welcome to GitProj!
-# Script created to save peoples lives from dealing with the montinous git directory creation
+## Script created to save peoples lives from dealing with the montinous git directory creation

 ## Please download the script:
 1. <b>move it into your ~/bin directory</b>